tkw1536/AdvancedGitTalk/README.md

-This repository contains the (yet to be given and still unfinished) talk: Advanced Git: How it works (and why it is so complicated)
+This repository contains the (yet to be given) talk: Advanced Git: How it works (and why it is so complicated)

 &copy; Tom Wiesing 2016